Spin-Flavor Precession Phase Effects in Supernova: The Resonances

 The above description relies on the decoupling of the $\ket{r_1}-\ket{r_2}$ and $\ket{r_3}-\ket{r_4}$ dynamics in the SFP resonance region, and the decoupling of $\ket{r_1}-\ket{r_4}$ and $\ket{r_2}-\ket{r_3}$ dynamics in the MSW resonance region.
 These two approximations are not independent.
 They are both true when SFP and MSW resonances are well separated, and they both fail when these resonances are not well separated.
 The eigenstate $\ket{r_3}$ which enters both resonances is the culprit here.
-We write $\ket{r_3}$ as in the first line of Eq. (\ref{local eigenkets SFP}) in the former decoupling, and as in the second line of Eq. (\ref{local eigenkets MSW}) in the latter decoupling.
+We write $\ket{r_3}$ as a combination of $\ket{\nu_x}$ and $\ket{\bar\nu_e}$ around the SFP resonance in Eq. (\ref{local eigenkets SFP}), and as a combination of $\ket{\nu_x}$ and $\ket{\nu_e}$ around the MSW resonance in Eq. (\ref{local eigenkets MSW}).
 Obviously both equations can be true only if $\sin^2\!2\theta_B(r)$ drops nearly to zero by the time $\sin^2\!2\theta_M(r)$ starts to become different from zero.
 Otherwise $\ket{r_3}$ has to be combination of $\ket{\nu_x}$, $\ket{\bar\nu_e}$, and $\ket{\nu_e}$.
 Therefore there is only one decoupling approximation, and it is the decoupling of the SFP and MSW resonances as quantified by their widths.
-Fig. \ref{resonance widths} tells us that in general the decoupling approximation can be expected to be valid at early post-bounce times, but fail at late post-bounce times.
+Fig. \ref{resonance widths} tells us that in general the decoupling approximation can be valid at early post-bounce times, but likely to fail at late post-bounce times.
 The degree to which it fails depends on how the magnetic field changes with respect to matter density, and how large the neutrino magnetic moment is because SFP resonance width is directly controlled by the value of $\mu B(r)$ around the resonance region.